 However, we must realize that in Islam, marriage is considered the other half of religion.
 This means no matter how religious a person is unless he is married, the religion is incomplete.
 Why?
 It is not only God that has right upon His servants, but the person’s body and emotions also have rights that need to be rightfully fulfilled.

 Therefore, sister, it is your right to seek marriage and be an active participant in your search.
 Perhaps yes, Allah wants you to pray for your parents rather than talk to them.
 So far, talking has not produced good fruits.
 Allah knows best.
-In turn, this may mean that while you pray for your parents’ acceptance of a future marriage, it is now up to you to pursue a marriage.
+In turn, this may mean that while you pray for your parents’ acceptance of a future marriage, it is now up to you to pursue marriage.

 Check out this counseling video:

-Regarding your parents’ refusal of your marrying someone of a different ethnicity, keep in mind the following hadeeths:
+Regarding your parents’ refusal of your marrying someone of different ethnicity, keep in mind the following hadeeths:

 “”O people!
 Indeed, your Lord is one and your father is one.
 Indeed, there is no superiority of an Arab over a non-Arab, nor of a non-Arab over an Arab, nor of a white over a black, nor a black over a white, except by taqwa.”(Musnad Ahmad)